 But Sneferu wasn’t satisfied; when, following what may have been as many as fifteen years of labor, his pyramid was complete, he decided to start all over again.
 His next project would mark the end of the era of the stepped pyramid, giving us in its place the more gradated conical structure we generally associate with the word “pyramid” in the context of ancient Egypt today.
 Stepped pyramids aren’t unique to Egypt; quite a number of other Bronze Age cultures built them.
 The gradated pyramid, however, is something else entirely.

 With their very different view of history, the ancient Egyptians didn’t see things in terms of chronological development and social evolution, as we do when we engage in such neat formulations as saying that the burial mound begat the mastaba which begat the stepped pyramid which begat the gradated pyramid.
-Nor did they share our modern obsession with individual genius and individual credit; they regarded the maintenance of their civilization as a collective process, making only rare exceptions like that allowed for the demigod Imhotep.
+Nor did they share our modern obsession with individual genius and individual credit; they regarded the maintenance of their civilization as a collective process under the guidance of the pharaoh, whose divine beneficence was the real source of everything achieved by his subjects during his reign.
+Only in vanishingly rare cases, such as that of the legendary Imhotep, did some of the pharaoh’s glory fall to others.
 It’s thus difficult to assign credit for the last and greatest formal innovation in Egyptian pyramid building.
 The best we can do is conjecture that the gradated pyramid was perhaps the brainchild of Nefermaat, Sneferu’s chief vizier, the closest equivalent to Imhotep in his court.
 But, unlike his legendary predecessor, Nefermaat wasn’t a commoner made good.
 He held the royal title of “king’s son,” and he may indeed have been one of Sneferu’s sons or grandsons, albeit one outside of the line of succession.
 Then again, he may also have been his brother or cousin; the family tree of the pharaohs was a tangled and ingrown one, with brothers and sisters not infrequently marrying one another, and its royal heraldry was even more complicated.

 The form of the gradated pyramid reflected the growing preeminence in Egyptian religion of Ra, the god of the sun.
 By the beginning of the Fourth Dynasty, he was becoming conflated in various ways with Atum, the creator god; one story had it that, after the latter had stood upon the primeval mound and created the world, he had become a newborn child named Ra.
 More than a thousand years after the time of Sneferu, the clout of the sun god among the Egyptian pantheon would become so overwhelming as to lead the pharaoh Akhenaten to briefly replace his land’s traditional religion with one of the world’s earliest incarnations of monotheism, worshiping the sun alone.
 For now, though, it merely led to the belief that the pharaoh was an embodiment of Horus while living, but became one with Ra after death.
 Not coincidentally, the first cartouches began to appear in hieroglyphic writing during this period; their encircling lines represented the sun disk, thus associating the pharaoh whose name was found inside the circle with the sun god.